zaknbur/Reactors/AI_1/computer-vision-translator/computer-vision.md

 ## Create the client

 We'll be using the `ComputerVisionClient` to use [Computer Vision](https://docs.microsoft.com/azure/cognitive-services/Computer-vision/Home).
 We'll need to load the appropriate classes, `CognitiveServiceCredentials`, which will be used to store the password, `ComputerVisionClient`, which is the actual client, and `ComputerVisionErrorException`, which represents errors raised by the service.
 The code finishes with the creation of the credentials, followed by the client.
-Add the following function to the end of app.py.
+Add the following below the comment `# Create vision_client`.

 ``` python
 # Create vision_client